 ARTIstry in Textiles

-I was raised on a northern New Mexico sheep ranch, and the vivid memories of that experience continue to influence my weaving.
-Always remembering the land, the animals, the plants where the fibers originate, I have a keen awareness of the many human hands which process the yarns I now hold in my own hands, and the grateful appreciation for these ancient traditions.
+I was raised on a northern New Mexico sheep ranch, and the vivid memories of those days continue to influence the creation of my weaving.
+Always remembering the land, the animals, the plants where the fibers originate, I have a keen awareness of the many human hands which process the yarns I now hold in my own hands, and I am forever grateful for these ancient traditions.